python-control/python-control/doc/response.rst

 * The `rcParams` keyword argument can be used to override the default matplotlib style parameters used when creating a plot.
-The default parameters for all control plots are given by the `config.defaults['rcParams'` dictionary and have the following
+The default parameters for all control plots are given by the `config.defaults['ctrlplot.rcParams']` dictionary and have the following
   values:

   .. list-table::